-Thomas Hanophy is the current Chief of Port Jefferson EMS and as he affectionately calls himself, “I’m the most “senior” of the Senior Paramedics.”
+Thomas Hanophy is the current President of Port Jefferson EMS and as he affectionately calls himself, “I’m the most “senior” of the Senior Paramedics.”
 Tom has been a volunteer at PJEMS for 13 years, serving as a Chief/Administrator for 8 of those years.
 During his time at Port Jefferson EMS he has participated in a number of educational trainings to broaden our scope of capabilities.
 Tom is one of the Paramedics that has trained to become a Rope Technician, Confined Space Technician, Structural Collapse Operator, and other Technical Rescue Disciplines to be able to care for patients in unusual settings awaiting rescue.

 Thomas is currently a career Critical Care/Flight/911 Paramedic with Stony Brook University Hospital EMS.
 His duties include critical care inter-facility transports, Suffolk County Police Aviation Med Evac services, 911 scene responses and Suffolk County Medical Control.
 Thomas also works part time at Setauket Fire District as a responder and ambulance medic.